TimofiiSorokin/rag-web-api/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

----

-**FastAPI RAG Web API** — a powerful tool for working with documents and generating context-based responses.
-The system is ready for use both for local development and production deployment.